YanzhaoW/cosmic_radiation/README.md

 $$ y = a\cdot x + b$$

 are evaluated as $a = 2.10$, $b = 9.19$, $\delta_a = 0.13$ and $\delta_b = 1.75$, with the covariance $\delta^2_{ab} = -0.38$.
-Then, the prediction with its error are:
+Then, the prediction with its error can be:

 $$\begin{align}
 y &= a \cdot x + b \\